-The breadth and diversity of the catalogue is unparalleled.
-The collections include cell lines and DNA samples for the study of Huntington’s disease, Fragile X syndrome, and cystic fibrosis, and more than 600 other heritable diseases.
+The breadth and diversity of the catalog is unparalleled.
+The collections include cell lines and DNA samples for the study of Huntington’s disease, Fragile X syndrome, and cystic fibrosis, and more than 800 other heritable diseases.
 Coriell also manages several large collections of cell lines and DNA from different human populations for studying genetic variation.
-In addition, induced pluripotent stem cells (iPSC) are available for the study of Parkinson’s disease, and spinal muscular atrophy.
+In addition, induced pluripotent stem cells (iPSC) are available for the study of Parkinson’s disease and spinal muscular atrophy.

 - Establishment of cell lines